Painting the Deep South

 These paintings on wood are very intriguing, Holle.
 I can see why buyers would be attracted to them.
 Thanks for the easy step by step explanations.
 I can see the beauty in painting flowers and such.
 Mules?
 Not so much. :)

-Susan Hazelton from Sunny Florida on September 12, 2015:
+Susan Hazelton from Northern New York on September 12, 2015:

 I love the paintings.
 You are truly creative.

 Marian L from UK on September 11, 2015:

 Great tutorial and lovely paintings - I've been meaning to do some painting on wood for ages and have some old floorboards that I wanted to use in my shed so I must get to it!

 stella vadakin from 3460NW 50 St Bell, Fl32619 on September 10, 2015: